 Learning is what you make of it.

 Attitude is everything in education.
-If a student comes in believing he or she can't learn, then learning will probably not take place.
+If a student comes into the class believing he or she can't learn, then learning will probably not take place.
 We must return to the "team effort" and "personal learning" points.
 Everyone wants to learn.
 Everyone wants to be smart.
-With the right support and respect, everyone can believe this about themselves.
+With the right support and respect, everyone can achieve and grow.
 Only when the attitude is right can successful learning occur.
 Sometimes, especially by middle school, children feel beaten down when it comes to learning.
 Their behavior is less than desirable.
 They do everything they can to destroy the positive learning atmosphere we work so hard to create.
 This just means we must all work twice as hard to turn attitudes to the positive.
 We must all help that negative minded student find the right strategies and set personal goals that he or she believes in.
 And then, the most important part, support them until they feel confidence in what they are doing.
 Show them we believe in what they can achieve.